-"Welcome, Stan is it?
+"Welcome, Stan?
 I hear you are interested in parallel worlds and their use for the everyday housewife," Senior said, "If so, you have come to the right place."

 "Thanks, Tom told me that it is all sealed, works damn fine, and no-one knows the actual mechanisms?"
 Stan asked.

-"True, we are encouraged to work it out ourselves then design our gear, in the meantime, we have the production equipment on loan so to speak," Senior explained, "The source is confidential 'slash' unbelievable."
+"True, we are encouraged to work it out ourselves then design our gear, in the meantime, we have the production equipment on loan," Senior explained, "The source is confidential 'backslash' unbelievable."

 "Sounds interesting perhaps if you show me, it may give me some hints.
-Tom and I can then collaborate to achieve that outcome," Stan suggested.
+Tom and I can then collaborate to achieve that outcome," Stan said.

 "Yes, otherwise, you wouldn't be here," Senior agreed, "After delivery of the critical parts, we assemble them and test.
-So if you have a sharp pencil and pad to write on, follow me."
+If you have a sharp pencil and pad to write on, follow me."

 Entering the factory Senior grabbed a package and opened it.
-Inside were plastic blocks with a multitude of contacts, "These are the Integrated circuits, any attempt to dissect them, and they disintegrate," Senior explained, "We have made a small fortune from people buying then trying to analyse them.
-If you were to look under a microscope, we listed the component materials for everyone to read.
-Here's a blown-up photo," Senior offered a foolscap-sized photo full of metals and chemicals headed by the words 'thank you for your donation, works best if left intact'.
+Inside were plastic blocks with a multitude of contacts, "These are the Integrated circuits, any attempt to dissect them, and they disintegrate," Senior explained, "We have made a tidy sum from people buying and trying to analyse them.
+If you were to look under a microscope, we listed the component materials for everyone to read."

 "I would rather not try to explain the where, but I am sure that you can fun guessing for yourself," Senior said, "Now these are the other components that we make ourselves and hold the patents."
 Handing Stan a bundle of engineering drawings and pointing at the conveyor belt bringing those to the assembly area.